pareshagrawal2025/holiday-planner-api/README.md

 - Run `mvnw clean package` from the project root.
 - Wait for the build to complete successfully.

+## API Java Docs
+- Java docs are generated using `maven-javadoc-plugin` while building application with `mvnw clean package` command.
+- After successful build, open file manager and navigate to the `{project root}/target/javadocs/apidocs` directory.
+- Open `index.html` present in this directory with web browser to check API java docs.
+- API javadoc jar is also available as in `{project root}/target` directory as `generated-${project name}-${project version}-javadoc.jar`

 ## Test Plan and Performance Test
 - Test plan is available in `docs` directory as `TestDesignDocument.md` file.
 - Performance test is done using Apache JMeter 4.0 tool.